Can You Identify a Tense Shift?

 Take a look at this short story and see if you notice a problem with the verbs:

 One day a princess went into the forest to play.
 She threw her golden ball into the air and almost caught it.
-It falls into the pond.
-She starts to cry.
+It falls into the pond, and she starts to cry.
 A frog hops onto a lilypad and asks her what is wrong.
-The princess told him that she had dropped her ball.
-He offered to get it for her.
+The princess told him that she had dropped her ball, and he offered to get it for her.

 It's important to choose a tense and stick to it.
-When you begin a piece, decide if it will be told in past or present tense.
-Most narratives or stories about things that have already happened use the past tense.
+When you begin a piece, decide whether you want to use past or present tense.
+Most narratives or stories about events that have already happened are written in the past tense.
 Some authors use the present tense to pull the reader into the story.
 This can be very effective, but only if done carefully.

 One day a princess went into the forest to play.
 She threw her golden ball into the air and almost caught it.
 It fell into the pond.
 She started to cry.
 A frog hopped onto a lilypad and asked her what was wrong.
-The princess told him that she had dropped her ball.
-He offered to get it for her.
+The princess told him that she had dropped her ball, and he offered to get it for her.